unswexplains/unswexplains.github.io/ef224db24b6c/content.md

----
-title: "$ Regression to the mean"
----

 # Three phenomena

 Flight instuctors in the Israeli Air Force have found that when they praise flight cadets for performing a maneuver particularly well they usually do worse the next time, and when they criticise them for doing it particularly poorly they usually do better.
 Why might that be?